 5. Free up time for strategic initiatives and innovation

-And finally, one of the best things about managed services is that it frees up time for your team to focus less time worrying about IT solutions and instead focus on strategic growth initiatives and innovation.
+And finally, one of the best things about managed services is that it frees up time for your team to focus less on IT solutions and instead on strategic growth initiatives and innovation.

 For example, eCommerce companies like American Trucks rely on IT services to keep their business alive.
 The website where customers can buy tires and rims needs to operate flawlessly.
 Without a working website, they have no way to sell to customers.
 And without sales, their business goes bust.